TomiVidal99/mlang/README.md

 ## TODO

+- [ ] fix: info when ending ; should not consider after white spaces.
 - [ ] fix: not redefine variables when reasigning values.
 - [ ] Check correct types when defining variables.
 - [ ] Improve description of variables.